AvisharSharan/baat-cheet/README.md

 Sarvam Saaras v3, helps review speaker labels, and drafts structured Minutes of Meeting with Ollama or another OpenAI-compatible chat provider.

+Completed transcripts can also be translated once between Hindi and English using the currently selected AI provider and model.
+Long transcripts are translated in validated chunks and the saved translation can be shown or hidden without another model call.

 The app is a FastAPI backend with a static browser UI.
 Meeting history, transcripts, generated minutes, and optional speaker voice profiles are stored on the local machine.